xrise-dev/guzzle-advanced-throttle/README.md

 #### Without caching - `no-cache`

 Just throttle the requests.
-No caching is done.
-When the limit is exceeded, a `429 - Too Many Requests` exception will be thrown.
+The responses are not cached.
+Exceeding the rate limits results in a `429 - Too Many Requests` exception.

 ``` php
 $rules = new RequestLimitRuleset(